‘The hunt is on. And you’re the prey.’

 Prolific British producer, Scott Jeffrey’s cut-price world of monsters has now expanded to include CGI dinosaurs.
 There is no explanation as to how they are at the titular hotel – although bearing in mind obvious budgetary constraints they aren’t too bad except in a few interior shots.
 The beasties are involved in a mysterious streamed survival game that’s presented by a floating “robot”.
 If this sounds “fun”, well it’s certainly preferable to most of Jeffrey’s previous efforts due to the dino novelty value and an agreeably short running time.

 Unfortunately, there’s still a distinct lack of suspense and urgency to the entire proceedings while the addition of two kids to the mix (bless ’em, they’re obviously trying) only highlights the weakness of thespian skills overall.
-Of course, there’s no effort to explain how dinosaurs came to be roaming around the hotel and no one nearby has noticed.
+Of course, there’s no attempt to explain how dinosaurs came to be roaming around the hotel and no one nearby has noticed.

 Adrian J Smith, MOVIES and MANIA